BruceRanger/MandArt/MandArt.docc/A01-GettingStarted.md

 So, we have to work around the problem.
 When the file is originally saved, you get to tell it where to put the file.
 Since you may want to make changes and re-save the file, we have to go to the folder where the file is saved and copy or duplicate the file using a new name.
 MandArt doesn't know about this new file so it can't overwrite it.

-### Save a Printed Image
+### Save a Picture

-To save your generated image as a .png file, click Tab 4.
-Save and then on the **Save Image** button.
+To save your generated picture as a .png file, click Tab 4.Save and then on the **Save Picture** button.

 ### Open Saved MandArt